Idea-Pool/aws-testing/docs/testing-types/infrastructure-testing.md

 ```

-By synthesizing and deploying this AWS CDK code, AWS will provision the specified bucket and distributionwith the defined configurations.
+By synthesizing and deploying this AWS CDK code, AWS will provision the specified bucket and distribution with the defined configurations.

-This is where the integration with CloudFormation comes into the picture.
-AWS CDK internally generates a CloudFormation template based on the CDK code.
-The synthesized CloudFormation template represents the desired state of the infrastructure defined in CDK.

-When the CDK code is deployed, AWS CloudFormation uses the synthesized template to create and manage the AWS resources accordingly.
-CloudFormation takes care of resource provisioning, dependency management, and handles the orchestration of the deployment process.
-This ensures that the infrastructure defined using AWS CDK is accurately translated into the appropriate AWS resource configurations.

 {: .important }
 In the pages of this documentation, we will use AWS CDK to define the infrastructure of the sample stack.